raspberrypilearning/sense-hat-puzzle-box/en/step_6.md

 - Continually check the current temperature against the target temperature
 - When the target temperature is reached, display the `unlocked` graphic

-The list above is called an **algorithm**: a set of instructions which roughly describe the program you're going to write.
+The list above is called an **algorithm** — a set of instructions which describe the program you're going to write.